whoflu/Influenza-Thresholds-settings-FAQ/README.md

 **A:** This is a complex issue and depends on [factors/details].
 While there isn't a one-size-fits-all answer, general guidelines suggest [your advice here].

+---
+### Q: How often should thresholds be reviewed and potentially recalibrated?

+**A:** It's advisable to review thresholds annually.
+This allows for the incorporation of the most recent season's data and ensures that the thresholds remain relevant in light of new epidemiological trends or changes in data quality.

+---

+### Q: Are there specific tools or software recommended for threshold setting?

+**A:** Several tools are available, but the right choice depends on the specific data and context.
+Software packages like R and Python have libraries that can assist with statistical analysis for threshold setting.
+For a more user-friendly experience, apps dedicated to epidemiological tracking, like FluView, could be explored.

+---

+### Q: Can we apply the same threshold settings across different diseases or conditions?

+**A:** Each disease or condition has unique epidemiology, and it's generally not advisable to directly apply the same thresholds across them.
+However, the methodology or approach might be similar, but specific values or parameters should be tailored to each disease's characteristics.

+---

+### Q: How do we handle unexpected outliers or anomalies in the data when setting thresholds?

+**A:** It's crucial first to investigate any outliers or anomalies to determine if they are genuine or a result of data errors.
+If they're genuine, they should be included in the analysis.
+But if they result from errors, they should be corrected or removed.
+Robust statistical methods can also be employed to minimize the impact of outliers on threshold settings.

+---

+### Q: How should we adjust thresholds in light of significant public health interventions (like vaccinations)?

+**A:** Significant public health interventions can change the disease landscape.
+After such interventions, it's essential to monitor data closely and consider a recalibration of thresholds if there's a marked change in disease incidence or patterns.

+---

+### Q: How do external factors, like weather patterns or public events, impact threshold settings?

+**A:** External factors can influence disease transmission and patterns.
+When setting thresholds, it's beneficial to consider seasonality and any known factors that might lead to unusual spikes in disease activity.
+Historical data can often provide insights into how such external factors have influenced past outbreaks.

+---
+### Q: Should thresholds be adjusted for population size or density?

+**A:** Yes, population size and density can influence disease transmission.
+It's essential to normalize or adjust thresholds, especially when comparing different regions or cities with varying population sizes.
+Using rates (like cases per 100,000 population) can help in this adjustment.

+---

+### Q: How do we manage thresholds for new or emerging diseases with limited historical data?

+**A:** For new or emerging diseases, the lack of historical data poses a challenge.
+Start by using shorter-term data, being prepared to adjust thresholds frequently as more data becomes available.
+Collaboration with other regions or countries to pool data can also be beneficial.

+---

+### Q: Are there differences in setting thresholds for acute versus chronic diseases?

+**A:** Yes, acute diseases often have more pronounced fluctuations and seasonality, requiring dynamic thresholds to capture outbreaks.
+Chronic diseases might have steadier patterns, and thresholds could focus more on long-term trends rather than short-term spikes.

+---

+### Q: How can we incorporate lab-confirmed cases versus clinically diagnosed cases in thresholds?

+**A:** It's advisable to differentiate between lab-confirmed and clinically diagnosed cases.
+Lab-confirmed cases provide a higher degree of certainty but might be underreported.
+Clinically diagnosed cases give a broader picture but might include misdiagnoses.
+Consider having separate thresholds or a weighted approach.

+---

+### Q: How do global travel patterns influence thresholds, especially for highly communicable diseases?

+**A:** Global travel can introduce or amplify outbreaks.
+For diseases prone to international spread, consider monitoring travel data or alerts from major transit hubs.
+An unusual spike in cases from a travel origin might warrant a review of your thresholds.

+---

+### Q: Should public perception or media attention influence threshold adjustments?

+**A:** While public perception and media attention are important for public health communication, they should not directly influence the scientific process of threshold setting.
+However, understanding public perception can help in communication strategies once a threshold is crossed.

+---

+### Q: How do we balance the need for sensitivity (detecting true outbreaks) versus specificity (avoiding false alarms) in threshold settings?

+**A:** The balance depends on the disease's consequences and the cost of false alarms.
+For severe diseases, higher sensitivity might be favored at the risk of occasional false alarms.
+Regular reviews and adjustments can help fine-tune this balance over time.